Psychedelic/sonic-js/docs/classes/SwapCanisterController.md

 ▸ **getAgentPrincipal**(): `Promise`<`Principal`\>

 Get the principal of the agent.
-It is going to throw if the principal is anonymous
+It is going to throw if the principal is anonymous.

 #### Returns